stevenmoraleszeta/matematica-integral-web/README.md

 ### ⚠️ Project Status

 **Important Note:** This project was paused over a year ago by the client academy due to resource issues.
-The client has given full permission to show or distribute this project.
+The client has given full permission for us to show or distribute this project.
 The platform is now publicly accessible without requiring authentication for demonstration purposes.

 ### Key Features